delftswa2017/desosa2017/vscode/chapter.md

 Visual Studio Code development is driven by the community, prioritization of features comes from issue tracking and every week a feature is implemented and optimized by the internal development team.
 The chapter indicates the importance of a structured workflow that can ever be improved so that code quality can be maintained, even with many developers contributing.
 There is still room for improvement in technical debt, like TODO's which are forgotten and test coverage what is lacking behind.
-Most of the development environment however is taken good care off what is shown in the chapter.
+Most of the development environment however is taken good care of what is shown in the chapter.
 Visual Studio Code now has over four million users and delivers a new version every month.

 ## References